 Table 2 shows the mean and standard deviation for fifteen statements under 3 independent variables and five statements under dependent variable based on the survey of 363 respondents of employees who work in food and beverage outlets.
 The highest mean value for Lighting of Kitchen factor is question 4 which is 4.32, where respondents agree that good lighting leads to enhanced alertness and improves task performance when they are working.
 The lowest mean value is question 3 which is 4.10, where the respondents agree that they feel happier and energetic when they are exposed to brighter lighting conditions.
 For the factor Space or Arrangement of Kitchen Equipment, the highest mean value is question 1 and 5 which share the same score of 4.39, where the respondents agree that the amount of space that the employees need for the kitchen depends on the size of equipment available in a kitchen.
 The injury in the kitchen workplace may be attributed to the inappropriate arrangement of tools and equipment.
 The lowest mean value is question 3 which is 4.20 where the respondents agree that the amount of space that the employees need for the kitchen depends on the storage of food.
 Meanwhile, the highest mean value for the factor of Type of Flooring is question 5 which is 4.55, where respondents agree that non-slippery flooring can improve work performance.
-The lowest mean value is question 4 which is 4.32, where the respondents agree that the employees are comfortable with the working environment they will increase their productivity level.
-The lowest mean value is question 5 which is 4.56, where the respondents agree that if the employees are comfortable with the working environment they will increase their productivity level.
-The lowest mean value is question 5 which is 4.32, where the respondents agree that if the employees are comfortable with the working environment they will increase their productivity level.
+The lowest mean value is question 4 which is 4.32, where the respondents agree that the material for flooring is crucial to withstand heavy task.
+Next, the highest mean value for dependent variable of employee performance is question 2 which is 4.56, where the respondents agree that if the employees are comfortable with the working environment they will increase their productivity level.
 The lowest mean value is question 5 which is 4.32, where the respondents agree that physical work environment can stimulate (or inhibit) individual creativity in an organization.